Pedestrian hit, killed by train near an intersection in Denton, police say

 A woman was hit and killed by train Wednesday morning in Denton, authorities said.

-The incident was reported near S. Bell Avenue and Robertson Road in Denton.
+The incident occurred about 6 a.m. near South Bell Avenue and Robertson Road.

-Denton police were on the scene, and they noted that Robertson Road was closed at S. Bell Avenue.
-S. Bell Avenue is open.
+Police remained on the scene, and they noted that Robertson Road was closed at South Bell Avenue.
+South Bell Avenue is open.

 Authorities did not provide any other details on the incident.